Can Pitch Be Learned and / or Corrected?

-The reason for this is that, while a person may have a beautiful tone, it is entirely possible that the person's hearing is just off kilter enough that they are listening to an instrument that sounds a lot higher or lower than it actually is.
-In other words, it is possible for a person's musical ears to play tricks on them!
+The reason for this is that, while a person may have a beautiful tone, it is entirely possible that the person’s pitch is just off kilter enough that they are listening to an instrument that sounds a lot higher or lower than it actually is.
+In other words, it is possible for a person’s musical ears to play tricks on them!

 Learning Lessons The Hard Way

 Quite a few years ago I learned this lesson the hard way.
 I agreed to let a person study with me, based on their a cappella audition.
 They had a luscious, thick, rich sounding vocal tone.
 One would think that this was a positive sign, that they were well on their way to being an accomplished vocalist.
-I cannot relay my shock (which I tried very hard to disguise) upon hearing them sing with accompaniement.
+I cannot relay my shock (which I tried very hard to disguise) upon hearing them sing with accompaniment.